 The biggest priority for your financial health depends on a few factors, like where you’re at in life (planning for your own university graduation looks a little different than planning for your kids to graduate, for example).
-But there are a few things to keep in mind for pretty much everyone, especially during a recession.
+But there are a few things to keep in mind for pretty much everyone, especially when planning how to survive a recession.

 It’s always a good idea, but when the economy is less than bustling, it’s crucial to have a slush fund.
 When the proverbial rainy days come, having enough saved up to cover your expenses for a while is the best umbrella.
 That way, you can handle emergencies and difficulties without paying interest or taking on more debt.

 Building up (and, potentially, rebuilding) your slush fund should be your top priority.
-Aim to stash away six months to a year of your day-to day expenses —basics like your bills, groceries, and rent or your mortgage payments, yes, but also the fun stuff!
-You want to keep this money somewhere super accessible, in case of, well, an emergency.
-While a high interest savings account might make sense, you definitely want to avoid storing this money in anything fixed term, and steer clear of accounts with cumbersome withdrawal penalties.
+Aim to stash away six months to a year of your day-to-day expenses —basics like your bills, groceries, and rent or your mortgage payments, yes, but also the fun stuff!
+You want to keep this money somewhere super accessible.
+While a high interest savings account might make sense, you definitely want to avoid storing an emergency fund in anything fixed term, and steer clear of accounts with cumbersome withdrawal penalties.